rye-welz-geselowitz/dig-automation/README.md

 <img src="https://github.com/rye-welz-geselowitz/dig-automation/blob/main/screenshots/step_1.png?raw=true" width="200">

-For the main "action," use "Code by Zapier" ("Run Python Code).
+For the main "action," use "Code by Zapier" ("Run Python Code").
 (NOTE: You can alternatively also use Webhook by Zapier if you have a premium Zapier account.)
 Map the fields from your TypeForm as follows:
 <img src="https://github.com/rye-welz-geselowitz/dig-automation/blob/main/screenshots/step_2.png?raw=true" width="300">

 Then paste in this code snippet: